rmrazeen/Api_testing_using_playwright/README.md

-# Playwright API Testing Framework
+# API Testing using Playwright Framework

-This repository contains a collection of API tests using Playwright Test.
+This repository contains a collection of API tests using Playwright.
 The tests are designed to validate the functionality of the Restful-Booker API (https://restful-booker.herokuapp.com).

 ## 📋 Overview